-11 Things You Should Consider Not Saying To An Ex If You're In A Relationship
+11 Things You Should Maybe Avoid Saying To An Ex If You're In A Relationship

 The type of relationship you have with your ex is completely up to you.
 You might stay friends, occasionally check in, or completely pretend like the other doesn't exist.
 Whichever option you decide is healthiest and most reasonable, go ahead and go for it.
 But keep in mind, if you decide to reach out or keep in touch, there are some things you should never say to your ex — especially if you're in a new relationship.